invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 | Negotiate to get more.

-Influence through words
+influence through words
 -----------------------
 | 11/29/2013
 | The challenge is to make other people feel healthy, loved and wanted through words and not just actions.

-Opportunity
+opportunity
 -----------
 | 12/16/2013
 | Focus on opportunity instead of loss.
 | Get what you want and don't get what you don't want.

-Be your own cheerleader
+be your own cheerleader
 -----------------------
 | 12/26/2013
 | What's good?